Constraints on the abundance of $0.01\,c$ stellar engines in the Milky Way: Maximum attainable stellar speeds

 where $M_i$ and $M_f$ are the initial and final masses of the star, whereas $v_\mathrm{ex}$ is the velocity at which the propellant is expelled.
-If one considers $v_\mathrm{ex}$ that is a few times higher than the stellar escape velocity, or equivalently the stellar wind velocity, and choose a mass ratio of $\sim 10$, we would end up with $v \sim 0.01\,c$.
+If one considers $v_\mathrm{ex}$ that is a few times higher than the stellar escape velocity, or equivalently the stellar wind velocity, and choose a mass ratio of $\sim 10$,\footnote{Note, however, that this mass ratio (which is equivalent to $\zeta \sim 0.9$) is at odds with the choice of $\zeta$ considered previously.
+We have considered a deliberately high value to highlight the significance of the rocket effect when it comes to Class D stellar engines.} we would end up with $v \sim 0.01\,c$.
 It should be noted that this setup calls for an increase in the exhaust velocities by only a factor of order unity compared to current designs \citep{CCS15,WW16}.
 From a conceptual standpoint - although they are not readily implementable with current human technology - relativistic rockets reliant on hydrogen (or its isotopes) as the fuel have the capacity to reach weakly relativistic exhaust velocities \citep{Win19,HZG20}; in this context, the realization of $v_\mathrm{max} \sim 0.1\,c$ does not seem wholly impossible.

-We point out that two recent designs for stellar engines have examined the aforementioned phenomena in more detail \citep{Cap19,Svo20}.
+We point out that two recent designs for Class D stellar engines have examined the aforementioned phenomena in more detail \citep{Cap19,Svo20}.
 In the so-called ``Star Tug'' proposed in \citet[Figure 1]{Svo20}, mass lifting is used to extract matter from a Sun-like star, which is converted into propellant by an engine located at a given distance.
 This propellant is employed to generate thrust that overcomes the gravitational force between the engine and the star, and causes the acceleration of the system.
 At perfect efficiency, the Star Tug achieved $v_\mathrm{max} \approx 0.27\,c$ in a few Gyr, whereas lowering the efficiency to $20\%$ still enabled a velocity of $0.1\,c$ to be achieved in approximately $10$ Gyr.
 The Star Tug achieved an asymptotic acceleration of $\sim 10^{-7}$ m s$^{-2}$ at perfect efficiency when the engine was situated far away from the star, but this value dropped by nearly two orders of magnitude at $20\%$ efficiency.